Sandra-Be/beauty_salon/README.md

 * Project code stored on [GitHub](https://github.com/).
 * [gitpod.io](https://gitpod.io/workspaces) was used for coding.
 * Wireframes were created on [Balsamiq](https://balsamiq.com/).

+# Completed Live Site

+* [Click here](https://sandra-be.github.io/beauty_salon/) and view the live project.

+Each page features a responsive navigation bar which leads to right page and section of website.
+The **hero image** shows up in each page to atract clients with a positive emotions giving them the sence of professonalism and trusfull environment.
+Each page has footer with copyright information, a "Price list" .pdf version available to download and save on device and social media icon linked to beauty salon social media page.

+**Home**

+The Home page is an introduction about beautician, a brand and workplace throughout pictures, which will attract clients.
+Brand images allow redirect clients to them main websites and discover more about brand.
+Button on the profile picture is linked with gallery, so clients can see by themselves the artwork on the nails by Dee.

+**Gallery**

+The Gallery page is laid out into columns of card images with description.
+On the desktop gallery it's laid into 3 columns, tablet into 2 columns and mobile devices shows one picture.
+Each picture has description underneath of it.
+Viewing images with description will provide clients more knowledge about beauticians work.
+On the very bottom of gallery you will find the link which will help client to get back to the top of the page.

+**Pricing**

+The pricing page features one table, which list procedures, description of the procedures and a prices.
+Table is displayed on desktop on 70%, but on mobile devices it transforms into one column where rows are stacked on top of each other.

+**Contact Me**

+The Contact Me page features a contact form.
+Form requests clients name, contact mobile number and a textarea box to leave a message.
+The bottom of the form contains a Send Button and Reset Form Button.

+## Existing features

+1. **Logo** of Dee's Nails & Beauty exists on every page and allows for all clients to easily recognise the business brand.
+Clicking on the logo clients are navigated to the home page as they would expect.
+2. **Navigation Bar** is on every page and allows for all clients to easily navigate through all the website's pages and find what they are looking for quickly.
+3. **Footer** Copyright Info on every page protects business copyright.
+4. **Footer** Social Icon on every page allows for all clients to access the social platform for Dee's Nails & Beauty.
+5. **Footer** Download Icon on every page allows for all clients to download and save "Price list" of the procedures of this private salon.
+6. **Home Page** - profile picture of Dee shows a real personal connection and clients can connect with the nail tehnician and receive emotional response.
+Button on a profile picture navigate clients to gallery section.
+Brand logos are displayed on Home Page and buttons underneath navigate clients to brand websites.
+7. **Gallery Page** - allows to view nail designs and price for procedure.
+That way clients will have better understanding about work Dee's private salon offers.
+8. **Pricing Page** - lists all procedures and prices.
+Each procedure has description which explains what is done during this procedure.
+9. **Contact Me Page** - offers client to send a brief message to nail tehnician.

+## Features to Implement in future

+1. In future website would have it's own booking system for clients.
+2. More procedures will be offered on Dee's Nails & Beauty website.
+3. Separate platform for students/nail tehnicians to log in and learn about available courses.
+4. Online shop to purchase products.

 # Testing